-- The three-wave Belgian timeline for mandatory sustainability reporting and how Omnibus I has narrowed the scope to 1,000+ employees and €450M+ net turnover
+- You’ll know the three-wave Belgian timeline for mandatory sustainability reporting and how Omnibus I (Directive 2026/470) has narrowed the scope to 1,000+ employees and €450M+ net turnover

-- The IBR/IRE’s professional standard for sustainability assurance engagements, including its application of ISAE 3000 (Revised) and ISAE 3400
+- You’ll understand the IBR/IRE’s professional standard for sustainability assurance engagements, including its application of ISAE 3000 (Revised) and ISAE 3400

-- How to determine whether your Belgian clients remain in scope after the Omnibus I changes and what voluntary reporting options exist for those that fall out
+- You’ll be able to determine whether your Belgian clients remain in scope after the Omnibus I changes and what voluntary reporting options exist for those that fall out

-- A worked example showing how to assess a mid-market Belgian entity’s reporting and assurance obligations under both the original and revised thresholds
+- You’ll have a worked example showing how to assess a mid-market Belgian entity’s reporting and assurance obligations under both the original and revised thresholds

 How Belgium transposed the CSRD

 The Belgian legislator opted for transposition without significant gold-plating.
-The law amends the Code des sociétés et des associations (CSA), the Law of 7 December 2016 on the organisation of the profession and public supervision of company auditors, and the Law of 2 August 2002 on financial sector supervision.
+The law amends the Code des sociétés et des associations (CSA) and the Law of 7 December 2016 on professional organisation and public supervision of company auditors.
+Together, these amendments create the legal framework for both sustainability reporting and its assurance.

 A few specific Belgian choices matter for practitioners.
 First, Belgium adopted a progressive approach to who can provide sustainability assurance.
 During the initial years, only réviseurs d’entreprises can perform the statutory assurance engagement.
-The market will open to independent assurance service providers no earlier than 20 December 2027, three years after the law’s publication.
-That opening requires a Royal Decree to establish the framework conditions, and the IBR/IRE has been vocal about ensuring those conditions create a level playing field.
+The market will open to independent assurance service providers (prestataires de services d’assurance indépendants) no earlier than 20 December 2027, three years after the law’s publication.
+That opening requires a Royal Decree (arrêté royal) to establish the framework conditions, and the IBR/IRE has been vocal about ensuring those conditions create a level playing field.

 Second, Belgium explicitly addressed the value chain trickle-down problem.
 The law prohibits in-scope companies from requiring assurance of sustainability information from SMEs in their value chain.
 Voluntary assurance remains an option for those SMEs, and for voluntary engagements the market is open to any qualified professional.
-This distinction between statutory and voluntary assurance is critical for firms serving Belgian SME clients who are feeling pressure from their larger customers.
+At firms like ours, this distinction between statutory and voluntary assurance comes up constantly when advising Belgian SME clients who are getting data requests from their larger customers.

-Third, the commissaire (statutory auditor for financial statements) has the option, not the obligation, to issue an integrated report.
+Third, the commissaire (statutory auditor for the financial statements, or FS) has the option, not the obligation, to issue an integrated report.
 When the same réviseur d’entreprises is appointed for both the statutory audit and the sustainability assurance engagement, they can either produce a single integrated report or issue a separate sustainability assurance report.
 Most firms will choose separate reports during these first years, given the different methodological frameworks involved.

 Fourth, the law defines sustainability information under a new Article 1:31/2 of the CSA.
 This matters because the definition determines the boundary of what the assurance engagement covers.
 Information published voluntarily outside this definition does not trigger the statutory assurance requirement.
 But information within the definition that is published in the management report does.

-The Belgian Council of State (Conseil d’État) reviewed the draft bill and raised a procedural point: the law uses the term “opinion” for the sustainability assurance conclusion, even though the engagement is a limited assurance engagement that technically produces a “conclusion.”
+The Belgian Council of State (Conseil d’État) reviewed the draft bill and raised a procedural point: the law uses the term “opinion” (in the French-language text) for the sustainability assurance conclusion, even though the engagement is a limited assurance engagement that technically produces a “conclusion.”
 The IBR/IRE’s technical notes address this terminological inconsistency and confirm that the engagement methodology follows the limited assurance model under ISAE 3000 (Revised), regardless of the statutory label.
+It’s a small thing, but it trips up teams drafting their first Belgian sustainability assurance report.

 The three-wave Belgian timeline